top of page

 When you truly treasure someone above yourself, submissive love trumps selfish gain.

-Fellow sojourner, my heartfelt prayer right now in this moment is that we fall so in love with Jesus that authentic faith—belief and submission—is just a natural overflow of our authentic love.
+Fellow sojourner, my heartfelt prayer right now at this moment is that we fall so in love with Jesus that authentic faith—belief and submission—is just a natural overflow of our authentic love.
 And, as a result, may we, empowered by Christ's indwelling Spirit, live lives that are authentic demonstrations, and not a departing, of His glory.

-31 views0 comments
+32 views0 comments

 Recent Posts